FemkeKocken/m21project/Journal.md

+## Entry 21/02/23 ##

+Meeting with Max, if your readin this, hi Max!

+As an extra goal for this week I want to write 1 or 2 paragraphs about the classification and basic workings of GAI and ChatGPT.
+I have planned this for tomorrow when I'm sharp.
+When the book is in, I will have to make work of the ethical framework as t not get lost in interesting philosophy related plotholes.
+For this framework I will have to describe the ethical framework and what are interesting bits in there.

+For today I want to read more on GAI and make more Miro board entries.

 ## Entry 20/02/23 ##

 I have found some initial papers and worked my way through them.
 So far I am learning: